qqe000/Assigment1/README.md

 How to use:

-QuickSort.asm: using an asembly compiler the file can be executed and it would return the sorted array with the execution time of the hotspot
+asm.s: using an asembly compiler the file can be executed and it would return the sorted array with the execution time of the hotspot

 QuickSort.c: the file can be executed using this command in terminal: gcc QuickSort.c and it would return the sorted array with the execution time of the hotspot